 Alumni

-Reason #15: We are the sixth largest major on campus.
+Reason #15: We are the third largest major on campus.

 Annual Alumni Speakers Panel

-The Communication Studies Department at Gavilan College has seen exponential growth in declared majors and minors over recent years.
-We proudly acknowledge our alumni who have graduated with Associate of Arts Degree and/or Certificate of Achievements.
+The department has seen exponential growth in declared majors and minors over recent years.
+We proudly invite back our alumni who have graduated with Associate of Arts Degrees and/or Certificate of Achievements to connect with our current student body of students.

 About the panelists: